stewartsmith/drizzle/docs/functions/string.rst

 ===================     ====================================================================================================
 Operator                  Description
 ===================     ====================================================================================================
-LIKE 	                  Returns values that match a simple pattern NOT LIKE 	          Negation of simple pattern matching STRCMP() 	          Compare two strings
+LIKE 	                  Matches a simple pattern
+NOT LIKE 	          Negation of simple pattern matching STRCMP() 	          Compare two strings
 NOT REGEXP 	          Negation of REGEXP